Online Therapy for Children and Young People

 (all fields marked * are mandatory)

 Psychological therapy refers to therapeutic approaches and interventions that are supported by research and evidence demonstrating their effectiveness in treating specific mental health conditions.
 The goal of evidence-based therapy is to provide mental health professionals with a framework for selecting and implementing interventions that have been shown to produce positive outcomes for children with mental health difficulties, which can be used for the rest of their lives.
-Some examples of evidence-based therapy are Cognitive Behavioural Therapy (CBT), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Eye Movement Desensitisation and Reprocessing (EMDR) and Early Intervention therapy.
+Some examples of evidence-based therapies that we offer for children and teens are Cognitive Behavioural Therapy (CBT), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Eye Movement Desensitisation and Reprocessing (EMDR) and Early Intervention therapy.

 For specific problems, evidence-based therapy is the treatment of choice as outlined by the Department of Health backed clinical guidelines for most psychological problems.

-It is an effective approach for common emotional problems such as stress, separation anxiety, anxiety disorders, depression, obsessive compulsive disorder, post-traumatic stress disorder, low self-esteem, addictions, pain, chronic fatigue, panic attacks, health anxiety and social anxiety.
+It is an effective approach for common emotional problems that many young people face, such as stress, separation anxiety, anxiety disorders, depression, obsessive compulsive disorder, post-traumatic stress disorder, low self-esteem, addictions, pain, chronic fatigue, panic attacks, health anxiety and social anxiety.

 Our Client Liaison Team will call you to discuss your child’s needs, how we can help you and to offer an online suitability assessment.
 We will be able to answer any questions you may have and outline the process for the assessment and treatment options.